 That quote was created by James Carville as one of Bill Clinton’s campaign slogans in 1992.
 Those words ring even truer today.
 A primary example is the restaurant industry numbers discussed above.
 “Hope” and “confidence” do not generate economic activity.
 And “hope” is not a valid investment strategy.
 A better guide to what’s happening to economic activity on Main Street is to see what banks are doing with their lending capital.
 I borrowed the two graphs below from the @DonDraperClone Twitter feed (click to enlarge):

 Commercial bank lending is a great barometer of economic activity.
+For more information on secured commercial lending, go to this website.
+It could help you if you’re the sort of business looking for financial assistance to help with growth.
 The top graph above shows the year over year percentage change in commercial and industrial loans for all commercial banks.
 You can see that the rate of bank lending to businesses is falling doing a cliff-dive.
 These are primarily senior secured and revolving credit loans that sit at the top of the capital structure.
 If bank lending is slowing down like this, it means two things: 1) the ability of businesses to repay new loans is declining and 2) the asset values used to secure new loans will likely decline.
+Most companies now are opting for small loans with loan companies and not banks, such as https://xn--sm-ln-nrac.com/.
 In fact, it is highly probable that the tightening of credit by the banks is a directive from the Fed.
 Yes, the Fed.
 Despite its public commentary suggesting otherwise, the Fed knows as well as anyone that the economy is tanking.
 This is why the Fed can’t hike rates up to a level that would bring real interest rates up to at a “neutral” level (using a real price inflation measure, Fed Funds needs to be reset to at least 6%, and likely higher, to get the real rate of interest up to zero).

 The only reason the Fed might “nudge” interest rates higher next week is for credibility purposes.
 Everyone knows inflation is escalating, which makes it difficult for the Fed to keep interest rates so close to zero.
 In addition, a rate hike now, even though it will be insignificant in magnitude, will give the Fed room to take rates back to zero when the public and Congress begin to scream about economy.